Kimsure/Kimsure/README.md

 - 🔭 &nbsp; My research interest lies at image/video low-level processing (e.g. super-resolution, denoising, deblurring, etc).
 I am also interested in image/video codec and compression.

-- 😄 &nbsp; I am currently learning the image processing pipeline using python or cpp, and video processing and codec.
+- 😄 &nbsp; I am currently learning the image processing pipeline using python or cpp and video codec.

 - 🤔 &nbsp; I am looking for help with how to host a website locally.